danielmatoscastro/minimum-labelling-spanning-tree/README.md

-# Minimum Labelled Spanning Tree
+# Minimum Labelling Spanning Tree
 An experiment with genetic algorithms.

 ## Dependencies